 Oh, let's see.

-Lauren go.
+Lauren, go.

 Go ahead.

-Neither none of you are getting bonuses ever.
+None of you are getting bonuses ever.

 Ethan's the only one in there getting a bonus.

-So the reason the reason we go through all this is because Linda does not take a lot of vacation.
+The reason we go through all this is because Linda does not take a lot of vacation.

 She took a rare vacation, which we were encouraging of.

-And she was down in Florida, and while she was down there, apparently she felt the need to, you know, have her presence felt last week and left these messages.
+And while she was down there, apparently she felt the need to, you know, have her presence felt last week and left these messages.

 Listen.

-Hold on, I have him looking up.
+I have him looking up the signs.

 I'm not here this week, but I expect you to be very, very nice to my team and understand that Lauren is always working as fast as she can possibly work and as fast as she needs to.